 The OAE supports a student’s in their right to file a grievance in these instances, and has developed the procedure below to assist the student in the grievance and complaint resolution process in an equitable and efficient manner.
 This procedure aligns with Stanford’s Non-Academic and Academic Grievance Procedures, and Stanford’s ADA (Americans with Disabilities Act)/Section 504 Grievance Procedure for students.

 Informal Grievance Process

 When the concern is specific to the OAE and/or a staff member, the student is still encouraged to address the complaint with their Disability Adviser.
-However, if the student feels they cannot discuss the concern with their Disability Adviser, they should consult with the Assistant Director or Director of the OAE by making an appointment with them to discuss their concerns further.
+However, if the student feels they cannot discuss the concern with their Disability Adviser, they should consult with the Director of Disability Advising at the OAE by making an appointment with them to discuss their concerns further.

-The Assistant Director or Director will review the student’s statement, all relevant information and documents, and consult with necessary parties to find an appropriate resolution or make a final determination.
+The Director of Disability Advising will review the student’s statement, all relevant information and documents, and consult with necessary parties to find an appropriate resolution or make a final determination.

 Formal Grievance Process - ADA Compliance Review and Appeal